SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Dependency_Checker.md

 ### Initialization

-Indicate if additional configuration of parameters is necessary in a newly created element.

-### Redundancy

-There is no redundancy defined.
+When you have created the element, go to the **Configuration** page and configure the following parameters:

+- **Npm Command File**: Specify the directory path to the **npm.cmd** file to allow NPM audit scans of the projects belonging to the defined repositories.
+- **GitHub API**: Specify the GitHub API Bearer token to retrieve vulnerability details, which will be retrieved via HTTP calls to <https://api.github.com>.
+- **Logging Directory**: Specify the directory where logs related to the scans should be stored.

 ## How to use

-Start by the **Configuration** page, where the following parameters should be defined:

-- **Npm Command File:** Directory path to the **'npm.cmd'** should be specified in order to allow npm audit scans of the projects present beloging to the defined repositories.
-- **GitHub API:** GitHub API Bearer Token, which should be defined in order to retrieve vulnerability details, which will be retrieved via HTTP calls to the [https://api.github.com](url)
-- **Logging Directory:** Directory path to store the logs related to the scans.

-The connector supports the scan of projects belonging to the directories added to the **Repositories** table in order to detect vulnerable/outdated/deprecated dependencies, being the results displayed in the **Scan Results** page.
+With this connector, you can scan projects in the directories added to the **Repositories** table in order to detect vulnerable, outdated, or deprecated dependencies.
+The results of a scan are displayed in the **Scan Results** page.

-It provides a **Control Center** that allows to configure which repositories are enabled for scanning, as well as other options such as: scheduler times, scan frequencies or execution information.
+The connector provides a **Control Center** that allows you to configure which repositories are enabled for scanning.
+You can also configure scheduler times, scan frequencies, and execution information.

-A **Log Visualizer** is also present in order to facilitate the consult of the log files generated upon scaning.
+A **Log Visualizer** is also present, so you can easily consult the log files generated upon scanning.

-Finally, to facilitate the navigation, an **Overview** page is provided in order to have a chain of Repositories -> Projects -> Dependencies -> Vulnerabilities.
+Finally, you can use the **Overview** page to easily navigate from repositories to projects, to dependencies, and to vulnerabilities.

 ## Notes

-- The logging files are being overwritten upon a new scan of the same repository.
+- The log files are overwritten when a new scan of the same repository happens.
-- For large directories, the scan operation might take a considerable amount of time.
+- For large directories, the scan operation may take a considerable amount of time.